 In addition to the Standard/On-Demand instances, which are purchased at a fixed rate, the Platform also supports running task executions using cloud provider’s spare capacity.
 Such instances are Amazon Web Services (AWS) EC2 Spot Instances.
 These are provided at a significant discount and their availability varies with general usage.

-Learn how the Platform uses AWS EC2 Spot Instances and how this strategy could help you reduce the cost of running your tasks.
+Learn how the Platform uses these instance types and how this strategy could help you reduce the cost of running your tasks.

 The job(s) running on the instance at the time of termination will be interrupted and have to be run again from the beginning.
-The jobs will be restarted on an equivalent On-Demand instance to minimise time wasted in completing your task, unless the cause of termination is the "instance stopped responding" error.
+The jobs will be restarted on an equivalent regular On-Demand instance to minimize time wasted in completing your task, unless the cause of termination is the "instance stopped responding" error.
 If that is the case, the jobs will be restarted on a Spot instance as well, since the cause of the error is a network or hardware malfunction, or a tool-related error, rather than Spot instance interruption.

 Restarting jobs on another instance will inevitably prolong task execution time and add to the cost of running that job.
-The cost of re-running is greatest for long jobs (in the order of hours) that get interrupted close to completion.
+The cost of re-running is greatest for long jobs that get interrupted close to completion.
 The possibility of interruption is why these instances are not recommended for running long, time-critical jobs.